wp-plugins/sitewit-engagement-analytics/readme.txt

-=== SiteWit Engagement Analytics ===
+=== SiteWit Website Analytics and Search Engine Marketing ===
 Contributors: SiteWit
 Donate link:
-Tags: analytics, analytic, metrics, engagement, marketing, SEM, SEO, search engine optimization, advertising Requires at least: 3.0
+Tags: advertising, online advertising, online  marketing, SEM, SEO, search engine marketing, search engine optimization, PPC marketing, analytics, website analytics, website metrics
+Requires at least: 3.0
 Tested up to: 3.4.1
-Stable tag: 0.4
+Stable tag: 0.5
 License: GPLv2 or later

-The SiteWit Engagement Analytics plugin was designed for users to easily install the SiteWit Engagement Analytics tracking code onto their website, as well as integrate their WordPress site with SiteWit.
+SiteWit is a DIY online marketing platform for SMBs.
+Get free analytics for your website and launch/optimize search campaigns on Google & Bing/Yahoo.

 == Description ==

-SiteWit Engagement Analytics is a brain for your website that informs, automates and optimizes online marketing efforts through visitor engagement.
-It gives insight as to how your website and landing pages are engaging your visitors and it allows you to easily build SEM campaigns and optimize around engagement.
+SiteWit is a DIY online marketing platform.
+Start with FREE website analytics and SEO keyword ranking.
+Then utilize SiteWit’s step by step set up to launch search campaigns across Google, Bing and Yahoo.
+Maximize your search budgets and advertise online with confidence by leveraging SiteWit’s automated management and optimization tools.

 == Installation ==